 Roth IRAs work differently than traditional IRAs or traditional 401(k)s.
 With these other retirement accounts, you put money in with pre-tax dollars but are taxed when you withdraw money.
 When you invest in a Roth IRA, you put in after-tax dollars but the money grows tax-free and is withdrawn tax-free.

 Roth IRAs also differ from traditional IRAs and 401(k)s in another important way.
 As Brown explained, Roth IRAs aren’t subject to required minimum distributions (RMD).
-With traditional IRAs or 401(k)s, you’re required to start taking some money out beginning at age 70 and a half.
+With traditional IRAs or 401(k)s, you’re required to start taking some money out beginning at age 72.
 RMDs ensure you withdraw funds so you can be taxed on them.